 A glorious day after very rough weather earlier this week made the walk today very enjoyable.
 The sun shone on the full tide, which encouraged me to take many photos as we walked around Westhaven Drive and under the Harbour Bridge.

 This Auckland walk not only has fabulous views, it is mostly flat (apart from the steep steps at Jacob’s Ladder (which have recently been shortened)), Victoria Park has a great children’s playground and skate park, and there are beautiful old homes to enjoy.
 There is also a dog off leash area along the way.
-Victoria Park Markets are not yet fully re-opened but there are cafes and a few retails stores.
+Victoria Park Markets have been upgraded with cafes and a few retail stores.

 30th January 2015: The Westhaven Promenade is now open.
 This will form part of a 20km continuous walkway and cycleway that runs from Herne Bay in the west to Tamaki Drive in the east.
 Read more: Westhaven Promenade